United Nations Human Rights Council: Saudi Arabia

 Saudi Arabian-led airstrikes in Yemen, June 2015.
 Saudi Arabia is operating without a UN mandate.

 In September 2015, Faisal bin Hassan Trad, Saudi Arabia's ambassador to the UN in Geneva, was elected Chair of the UNHRC Advisory Committee, the panel that appoints independent experts.
 UN Watch executive director Hillel Neuer said: "It is scandalous that the UN chose a country that has beheaded more people this year [2015] than ISIS to be head of a key human rights panel.
 Petro-dollars and politics have trumped human rights."
 Saudi Arabia also shut down criticism, during the UN meeting.
 In January 2016, Saudi Arabia executed the prominent Shia cleric Sheikh Nimr who had called for free elections in Saudi Arabia.

 On 13 October 2020, Saudi Arabia lost its bid to win a seat on the U.N.
 Human Rights Council.
 Saudi Arabia and China were competing for membership in a five-way race for four spots with Pakistan, Uzbekistan, and Nepal.
 China received 139 votes, Uzbekistan 164, Pakistan 169 votes, and Saudi Arabia came in fifth with 90 votes, beaten by Nepal with 150 votes.
 Human Rights Watch condemned the candidacy filed by China and Saudi Arabia, calling them "two of the world's most abusive governments".

 Venezuela

 When the UN General Assembly voted to add Venezuela to the UN Human Rights Council in October 2019, US Ambassador to the United Nations Kelly Craft wrote: "I am personally aggrieved that 105 countries voted in favor of this affront to human life and dignity.
 It provides ironclad proof that the Human Rights Council is broken, and reinforces why the United States withdrew."
 Venezuela had been accused of withholding from the Venezuelan people humanitarian aid delivered from other nations, and of manipulating its voters in exchange for food and medical care.
 The council had been criticized regularly for admitting members who were themselves suspected of human rights violations.

+Qatar

+In its 2026 World Report, Human Rights Watch criticized Qatar's re-election to the UNHRC for 2025-2027 despite its "ongoing discrimination and restrictions on freedom of expression".